New York Islanders Could Afford to Lose Lehner

 It isn’t often a Vezina Trophy finalist like Robin Lehner becomes available, either via trade or free agency.
-As the latter looms in the early hours of July 1, the New York Islanders must prepare for the probability of just that, as rumors swirl the two sides remains far apart in talks.
+As the latter looms in the early hours of July 1, the New York Islanders must prepare for the probability of just that, as rumors swirl the two sides remain far apart in talks.
 Even though it’s proven to be a match made in heaven, there would be far worse things in the world.

 For Lehner, who’s reportedly turned down an offer of around $5 million per season, he’ll likely have his pick of the litter of destinations (and the inflated salary that comes with it).
 After all, just Lehner and Columbus Blue Jackets goalie Sergei Bobrovsky represent the sole legitimate No. 1 options on the market.